MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

          kubectl create -f minio-pvc-storage.yaml
          ```

-      1. Create a deployment file, `minio-deployment.yaml` with the followig contents, for starting MinIO.
+      1. Create a deployment file, `minio-deployment.yaml` with the following contents, for starting MinIO.
 The deployment will use the persistent volume you created earlier.

          ```yml
          apiVersion: apps/v1